*This post was originally published on August 3, 2017*

-It’s the first week in August, and it is hard to believe we already need to be thinking about prepping to go back to school.
-The beginning of the school year can be a mix of emotions for both you and your child.
+It is the middle of August, and it is hard to believe the kids have gone back to school.
+The beginning of the year can be a mix of emotions for both you and your child.
 There is likely some apprehension and excitement.
 Your child may be excited about the new backpack you just got him but a little nervous about meeting a new teacher and not having all of his friends in his class.
 At the same time you are looking forward to some more structure to your weeks but nervous about how your daughter will adjust to her new routine.
 If you are a parent of a child who receives speech therapy or special education services during the school year these times of transition may be a bit more challenging.
 Here are some great tips to get your year off to a smooth start.

 1. Children often feel apprehension when they know something new is coming but don’t know to expect.
 These next few weeks are an excellent opportunity to help your child prepare for what is to come.
 One way to do this is writing a social story about the new school schedule.
 A social story accurately describes a context, skills, achievement, or concept according to a defined criteria developed initially by Carol Gray.
 When writing a social story, it is helpful to include pictures that your child can relate to and that reflect his school.
 The story should be specific to your child so use his/her name.
 Use photos of their school building and the interior classrooms plus a bus that looks like the one that will show up at your house on the first day.
 You can include information about what will happen during their typical school day like going to the cafeteria, sitting in circle time, and riding the bus home.
 Read the story daily in the weeks leading up to the first day of school.
 Your library or local bookstore will also have a host of stories about the first day of school.
 I would suggest finding books that talk about school in a positive way.
 Some of my favorites are: